-- 1. Make sure you have no programs or applications running on your computer. - If you haven't already done so, insert the Setup CD-ROM into the computer's CD-ROM drive.
+- 1. Make sure you have no programs or applications running on your computer. - 2.
+If you haven't already done so, insert the Setup CD-ROM into the computer's CD-ROM drive.
 The Setup CD-ROM should run automatically.
 If it does not, click the Start button and choose Run.
-In the field that appears, enter D:\setupWizard.exe (if "D" is the letter of your CD-ROM drive). - 3.
-When you see the Welcome screen, click User Install to continue.
-Click Exit to end the installation.
+In the field that appears, enter D:\setupWizard.exe (if "D" is the letter of your CD-ROM drive).